slatedocs/slate/source/index.html.md

 We recommend using our custom <a href="https://github.com/suredbits/sb-api"> Javascript Client Library</a> for interacting with our API services.
 It supports all major implementations of the Lightning protocol: lnd, c-lightning and eclair.

+## Websocket Playground

+Explore and experiment with our APIs on our <a href="https://suredbits.com/ws-playground/"> Websocket Playground. </a>

 ## Mainnet Node (paid)
 In order to access our paid API service, you will need to connect to our lightning node via your preferred lightning client.